Moscow Cinema Theater open air hall

 Monument of Mother Armenia (1967)

-The connection between the Tbilisi demonstrations and the late displacement of Stalin’s monument in Yerevan is explained in Zarobyan’s memoirs as the very concrete and simple intention of the first secretary of the Armenian Communist Party of that period to keep good neighborly relations with Georgia.
-Although this description might seem somewhat unsophisticated, it also signified another important contextual shift: the peripheral republic decided to pursue its own autonomous politics by defining its strategic priorities with an eye to the future development of relations with its neighbors.
-There was to be a clear understanding that the regulation of national questions was no longer under the same authoritarian central control as it had been during the Stalin period.
-This supposed the advance of the individualization process that had started to develop in the sociopolitical, economical, and political situations in each of the fifteen Soviet republics.
+The connection between the Tbilisi demonstrations and the late displacement of Stalin’s monument in Yerevan is explained in the memoirs about Jakob Zarobyan to be the very concrete and simple intention of the first secretary of the Armenian Communist Party of that period to keep good neighborly relations with Georgia.
+Although this description might seem really unsophisticated it also signified another important contextual shift: the peripheral republic decided to pursue its own autonomous politics by defining its strategic priorities connected with the future development of the relations with its neighbors with a clear underst anding that the regulation of national questions is no longer under the same authoritarian control of the center as it used to be during the Stalin period, which, at the same, time supposed the advance of the individualization process that started to develop in the sociopolitical, economical and political situations in every one of the 15 Soviet republics.

-The Tbilisi riot, as well as many other insurrections that took place in the Soviet Union in the Khrushchev period (Murom in 1961, Novocherkassk in 1962, Sumgait in 1963, etc.), had a very complex, diverse, and intertwined character (pro-Stalinist, social, political, anarchistic), where there might be significant discrepancies between people’s essential motivations and their final demands.
-Demonstrations in the early Brezhnev period took on a more specified character in the sense of asserting concrete political demands (Yerevan in 1965, Moscow in 1965, etc.).
-But, in any case, all those important historical episodes of public uprisings were strictly tabooed during the Soviet period.
-They remain only in the memories of the local participants in those rebellions, but are now fading away through being mythologized and losing their contextual particularities.
+The Tbilisi riot, as well as many other insurrections that took place in the Soviet Union in the Khrushchev period (Murom 1961, Novocherkassk 1962, Sumgait 1963, etc.) had a very complex, multifarious and intertwined character (pro-Stalin, social, political, anarchistic) where there could be big discrepancies between the essential motivations and the final dem ands.
+Demonstrations in the early Brezhnev period were gaining a more specified character in the sense of raising concrete political dem ands (Yerevan 1965, Moscow 1965, etc.).
+But, anyhow, all those important historical episodes of public upsurges were strictly tabooed during the Soviet period.
+They remain only in the memories of the local participants in those rebellions, but fade away by being mythologized and losing contextual particularities.

-The actively evolving urbanization of Yerevan and its rural areas, the intensive development of diversified industries throughout the republic with a gradual shift toward advanced technological products, the establishment of scientific institutes, the improvement of living standards, intensifying interrelations with the world (in the 1960s there was the last great wave of repatriation of Armenians from the diaspora), and many other progressive developments in the 1960s, had really influenced the country’s reality by reviving Soviet utopias.
-Yerevan, as well as many other cities in the republic, had gained a new modernistic appearance that was in contrast to Stalinist architecture.
-In parallel to the appearance of new environments in the urban space, new urban cultures were emerging that were also shaping new individual images.
-Reintegration (although partial and distanced) with worldwide sociopolitical and cultural processes and a clear vision of Armenia’s involvement in the big Cold War–period geopolitical setup on the one hand stimulated universalistic perspectives, albeit considered with a local focus, and, on the other, suggested reconsiderations of the known, as well as forgotten, narratives of its own history of modernization—such as the formation of the first republic between 1918 and 1920, followed by the formation of the Soviet Socialist republic in 1920.
-In the 1960s, Sovietization started more and more to be considered in intellectual, cultural, and political discourses solely as an imported project and a new form of colonization.
-This was propagated in society in direct and indirect ways, despite the fact that since the beginning of the twentieth century, the Caucasus had been one of the key centers for the development of communist and socialist revolutionary movements.
-This placed in doubt not just the history of Sovietization but also the prospects for the socialist system itself.
+Actively evolving urbanization of Yerevan and rural areas, intensive development of diversified industries in the whole republic with a gradual shift towards advanced technology products, establishment of scientific institutes, improvement of life st andards, intensifying interrelations with the world (in the 60s there was the last big wave of repatriation of Armenians from the Diaspora), and many other progressive developments in the 60s had really influenced the reality by reviving Soviet utopias.
+Yerevan, as well as many other cities in the Republic, had gained a new modernist appearance that was in contrast to Stalinist architecture.
+In parallel to the appearance of new environments in the urban space new urban cultures that were also shaping up new images of individuals were emerging.
+Reintegration (although partial and distanced) with worldwide sociopolitical and cultural processes and a clear vision of its own participation in the big Cold War period geopolitical setup on the one h and stimulated universalist perspectives though they were considered with a local focus, and on the other h and suggested reconsiderations of the known as well as forgotten narratives of its own history of modernization –like the formation of the first republic between 1918-1920, then the formation of the Soviet Socialist Republic in 1920.
+In the 60s, Sovietization started to be considered in various intellectual and political discourses as an imported and new form of colonization and this was propagated in society in direct and indirect ways despite the fact that since the beginning of the 20th century, the Caucasus used to be one of the important centers where communist and socialist revolutionary movements were developing.

-The other important event in that period that determined the subsequent development of the whole sociopolitical and cultural paradigm was the demonstration staged by students and the intelligentsia in Yerevan on April 24, 1965 (which overflowed into a large-scale nationwide protest), demanding the recognition of the Genocide of Armenians in the Ottoman Empire in 1915—an issue that was strictly banned during the Stalin period.
-In two years, the memorial to Genocide victims was raised on Tsitsernakaberd Hill in Yerevan and became a unifying symbol for Armenians scattered all over the world.
+The other important event in that period which determined the subsequent development of the whole sociopolitical and cultural paradigm was the demonstration of students and intelligentsia in Yerevan on 24 April 1965 (that overgrew into a large scale nation-wide demonstration) dem anding the recognition of the Genocide of Armenians in the Ottoman Empire in 1915 –an issue that was strictly banned during the Stalin period.
+In two years, the Memorial for Genocide Victims was raised on Tsitsernakaberd Hill in Yerevan and it became a unifying symbol for Armenians scattered all over the world.

 Construction of The Memorial for the victims of the Genocide of Armenians in 1915 in the Ottoman Empire (1965-1967)

-In Frunze Dovlatyan’s film Hello, It’s Me (1965), the young scientist Artyom endlessly strolls in and between Yerevan and Moscow, in his own memory space, having a dialogue with his alter ego; he drifts between the past and future, contemplating as he goes.
-His flânerie in a certain way becomes the main process and meaning of the whole film, which at the end is unexpectedly interrupted, when, all of a sudden, the protagonist wraps up his analysis of the past, perceives (as a kind of epiphany) his identity and destiny, and leaves the boundless space of idle drifting, going away toward the mountainous landscape in the final scene.
-The physical materialization of these blank, open free spaces could be better observed in the transformations in urban spaces and in Soviet Armenian architecture of the mid-1960s, particularly in the case of Yerevan.
+In Frunze Dovlatyan’s film Hi, its me! (“Здравствуй, это я!”
+Armenfilm, 1965) young scientist Artem endlessly strolls in and between Yerevan and Moscow, in his own memory space, having a dialogue with his alter ego; he drifts between the past and future, contemplating all the way.
+His flânerie in a certain way becomes the main process and meaning of the whole film that at the end is unexpectedly interrupted, when all of a sudden, the protagonist wraps up his analysis of the past, perceives (as a kind of epiphany) his identity and destiny and leaves the boundless space of idle drifting, going away towards the mountainous l andscape in the final scene.

-Faced mainly with a dull, standardized form of architecture in the second half of the 1950s, when it was only possible to make innovations in the field of urban planning, architects and local authorities started, at the beginning of the 1960s, to find some ways out of the monotonous construction and budget dictates, creating low-budget but extremely interesting architectural forms that imparted new energy and new images to the city character of the 1960s.
+Dealing mainly with a dull, st andardized architecture in the second half of the 50s where it was only possible to make innovations in the field of urban development, in the beginning of the 60s architects as well as local authorities started to find some way outs from the monotonous construction and budget dictates, creating low-budget but extremely interesting architectural forms that imparted new energy and new images to the city character of the 60s.

-There was a story about Khrushchev’s visit to Armenia in 1961, when the Soviet leader became furious (and his anger turned into a major scandal that was widely propagated by the Soviet press of the time) after seeing a small architectural volume in the form of a seagull displayed as a roadside sign for the northern exit of Yerevan city.
-This architectural volume made of concrete (actually a very low-budget construction) became an object of Khrushchev’s harshest criticism.
-His phrase, “So that is how you are squandering public resources!” became a warning to other republics to steer clear of that kind of dissipation.
+There was a story about Khrushchev’s visit to Armenia in 1961 when the leader of the Soviet Communist Party got furious ( and that anger turned into a big sc andal well propagated by the Soviet press of that time) when he saw a small architectural volume resembling the form of seagull displayed as a roadside sign for the northern exit of Yerevan city.
+That architectural volume made of concrete (actually a really low budget construction) became an object of Khrushchev’s hard criticism.
+His phrase, “That is how you are squ andering national money!” became a warning to other republics to keep away from that kind of dissipations.

 “Seagull” road mark at the northern entry of Yerevan

-Although Khrushchev saw this small architectural volume as a “squandering,” there was an intensive development of new spaces and volumes in urban environments that could be associated with a waste of means, territory, and purpose.
-Without going over budgetary limits, architects, together with local authorities, employed new tactics as well as a new philosophy regarding the organization of urban space.
-In Yerevan, the construction of new streets and avenues (like Sayat Nova Avenue, which was inaugurated in 1963), the reconstruction of some of its old streets, the improvement of its parks, and the development of new recreation areas were imparting to the city a new horizontal character, creating spacious zones for pedestrians.
-Water features of different sizes and geometrical shapes appeared in the parks and even on the sidewalks of some reconstructed streets.
-Next to them, there were often pergolas that were either used as open-air cafes (new and important public spaces in Yerevan developed in that period) or marked out functionless or multifunctional territories on the sidewalks.
-The open-air cafes that appeared in Yerevan in the 1960s were not just a new type of public space that formed a new city culture but were also bright examples of new horizontal architecture, where it was possible to see the direct influences of organic architecture, as well as some echoes of the concept of emptiness coming from modern Japanese architecture.
+Though Khrushchev identified that small architectural volume as a squ andering, there was an intensive development of new spaces and volumes in urban environments that could be associated with a waste of means, territory and purpose.
+Without going over budget limits, architects together with local authorities, employed new tactics as well as a new philosophy regarding the organization of urban space.
+The construction of new streets and avenues (like Sayat Nova avenue that was inaugurated in 1963), the reconstruction of some of the old streets in the city, the improvement of city parks and the development of new recreation areas were imparting to the city a new horizontal character forming spacious zones for pedestrians.